Alaska01/Space_Shooter/README.md

 To run this project locally, make sure you have done the following:

 - Installed Node.js, more information [here](https://nodejs.org/en/)
-- Installed Yarn package manager, more information [here](https://yarnpkg.com/)
+- Installed Node package manager, more information [here](https://docs.npmjs.com/about-npm)

-- Gotten a copy of the project by running
+-Get a copy of the project by running
 ```
  git clone https://github.com/Alaska01/Space_Shooter.git